libreobjet/libreobjet.github.io/_objects/10.multi/project.md

 required_hardware: [jigsaw, circular saw, drill, Wood glue or not, sander, sand paper]
 license: Free Art Licence
 client: Jeromine Massart - Arts²

-content: +++
+---
 Ambient and reading lamp.
 Feel free to download instructions and sources to copy, modify and redistribute it under the same license.
-+++